bentitera/code-toolkit/README.md

 **suggested**:

-- Gardner, Martin.
-Logic Diagrams. from *LOGIC MACHINES AND DIAGRAMS*
+-
+The Foundations of Algorithmic Bias by *Zachary Lipton* http://approximatelycorrect.com/2016/11/07/the-foundations-of-algorithmic-bias/

 **choose one**:

 - Gigerenzer, Gerd, ed.
 The Empire of Chance: How Probability Changed Science and Everyday Life.
-Cambridge: Cambridge University Press, 1989, Section 1.6 ("Risk and Insurance")
+Cambridge: Cambridge University Press, 1989, Section 1.6 ("Risk and Insurance") *posted in slack*

 - Desrosières, Alain.
 The politics of large numbers: A history of statistical reasoning.
 Harvard University Press, 2002.
-(Ch 1)
+(Ch 1) *posted in slack*

-- Igo, Sarah Elizabeth.
-The Averaged American: Surveys, citizens, and the making of a mass public.
-Harvard University Press, 2007.
-(Introduction)
+- Hacking, Ian. *The Taming of Chance*, chapter 1; *the argument*. *posted in slack*

 ### WEEK 4